TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 - Multiple files are imported in alphabetical order.

-- Recursive is allowed.
+- Recursion is allowed.
 Imported files can have :ts:`@import` statements.

 - The :ts:`@import` statement does not take a condition clause as the old :ts:`<INCLUDE_TYPOSCRIPT condition="">` statement did.
 That kind of condition